1978 Major League Baseball postseason: Los Angeles Dodgers vs. Philadelphia Phillies

 For the second consecutive year, the Dodgers and Phillies met in the NLCS.
 The Dodgers yet again prevailed in four games and advanced to the World Series for the second straight year.

 The Dodgers stole a Game 1 slugfest on the road, 9–5.
 In Game 2, the Dodgers prevailed off a complete-game shutout from ace Tommy John.
 When the series shifted to Los Angeles for Game 3, Steve Carlton pitched a complete game as the Phillies blew out the Dodgers to get on the board in the series.
 However, the Dodgers ended up winning the pennant in Game 4 with a narrow victory in extra innings as Ron Cey scored the pennant-clinching run in the bottom of the tenth.

-The Phillies would eventually win the pennant in 1980 over the Houston Astros in five games en route to their first ever World Series championship.
+The Phillies would finally win the pennant two years later over the Houston Astros in a tightly-contested five-game NLCS en route to their first ever World Series championship after being six outs away from elimination in Game 5.

 The Dodgers would win their next pennant in 1981 over the Montreal Expos in five games en route to a World Series title.

 This was the last time the Dodgers defeated the Phillies in the postseason until 2025, as the Phillies would win the next three matchups against them in 1983, 2008 and 2009.